magicmatatjahu/adi/README.md

 ## IMPLEMENTED

-- Create `Facade` wrapper to support case written in the https://github.com/inversify/InversifyJS/issues/1156 issue and https://github.com/nestjs/nest/issues/7631 issue - implemented by `Facade` wrapper
+- Create `Portal` wrapper to support case written in the https://github.com/inversify/InversifyJS/issues/1156 issue and https://github.com/nestjs/nest/issues/7631 issue - implemented by `Portal` wrapper
-- Make delegations more generic like in DryIoc -> https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md#specification-api - implemented by `Facade` wrapper
+- Make delegations more generic like in DryIoc -> https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md#specification-api - implemented by `Portal` wrapper
-- Make transitional dependency as in https://github.com/typestack/typedi/issues/186 - it should be handled with `Facade` wrapper - implemented by `Facade` wrapper
+- Make transitional dependency as in https://github.com/typestack/typedi/issues/186 - it should be handled with `Portal` wrapper - implemented by `Portal` wrapper
 - TODO: Improve inheritance of wrappers in extending case - it should be new wrappers, not these same as in parent class - it's not needed at the moment, but maybe...
 - Put wrappers as a separate collection in injector - `wrappers` - at the moment not needed, but maybe...
 - Add `useCustom` provider... - it's not needed - we can create the custom Wrapper like `UseProvider()` with provider shape